liqueurdetoile/DotObjectArray/README.md

 ```
 The methods will return `undefined` if the key doesn't exist.

+### Helpers
+#### camelize
+camelize will convert a string to camel-case by removing spaces or dashes and uppercasing following letter.
+#### dashize
+camelize will convert a string to dash-case by replacing spaces with dashes and prepending dash to each capitalized first-letter and lowercase them/
 ### Iterations
 #### forEach
 The `forEach` method works exactly the same way than in the vanilla `array` object.
 The callback can take as much as three arguments quite self-explanatory.
 A forEach call can be done only on a dataset with a second parameter.